 - KIO Plug-ins: Allows extending limitless capabilities.

 When there is a discussion or query about the best Linux file manager, Dolphin is a popular name in the Linux file manager.
 It has a reputation for being very easy to use for newbies.
 This lightweight Linux file manager is free and open-source.
 KDE-4 and their next onward versions have adopted Dolphin as their default file manager.
-With this manger, you can browse both local and remote files.
+With this manager, you can browse both local and remote files.
 Dolphin is straightforward and very flexible in customization.